mrcos-g/apollo-server-starter/README.md

 Keep in mind that this project was also built using [Postgres] as the database of choice.
 You can choose a different option but this may require some changes to the `ormconfig.js` set up.
 Please look at the [TypeORM configuration options] and adjust based on your selection.
 You may also need to install a different database client for node.js instead of [node-postgres].

+This project was also set up using [typeorm migrations] to create database tables and to make modifications.
+Please refer to typeorm documentation and the `package.json` scripts to run these migrations.

 ### Development

 Run in development mode